opentelekomcloud-blueprints/tosca-tutorials/tutorials/workshop.md

 5. Drag the `Nodecellar` node on `nodejs` node.
 6. Drag the `MongoDB` node on the compute mongodb.
 7. Connects `Nodecellar` to the endpoint `mongo_db` of `MongoDB` node.
+8. Click on `Nodecellar` node, chose `nodecellar_url` as the output of the deployment.

 SAVE